 Skip to main content

-• /practice/bike-accident
+/practice/bike-accident

 Should Your Company Pay Your Commute By Bike to Work?

 In the past, it was thought that mass transit was the answer to reducing CO2 and traffic during the work week.
-Many people, especially females and the elderly hesitate to use mass transit in the early morning or late evening.
+Many people, especially females and older people, hesitate to use mass transit in the early morning or late evening.
 This is true, especially in high-crime areas like Downtown Los Angeles.
 For this type of taxpayer, avoiding the Big Blue Bus and jumping in a car or riding a bike may have seemed like an improvement for maximizing their safety.
 Historically, many American companies would reimburse bicycle commuting expenses (and also riding the bus sometimes) to their employees for biking regularly as their mode of transportation to and from Work.

 The Back and Forth of Complicated Bicycle Commuting Benefits